ungoldman/contact/README.md

 # Contact

-How to contact Nate Goldman, in order of preference.
+How to contact Nate Goldman on the internet, in order of preference.

 #### 1. Make an [issue][message-url]